MapsterMapper/Mapster/README.md

              src => src.GenderString); //"Male" or "Female"

 #####Merge object <a name="Merge"></a>
-By default, Mapster will map all properties, even source properties contains null value.
-You can copy only properties that have value by using `IgnoreNullValues` method.
+By default, Mapster will map all properties, even source properties containing null values.
+You can copy only properties that have values by using `IgnoreNullValues` method.

     TypeAdapterConfig<TSource, TDestination>
         .NewConfig()